Traits in Cairo

 }

-Note that in this example, CircleGeometry and RectangleGeometry implementations don't need to be declared as pub.
+Note that in Listing 8-6, CircleGeometry and RectangleGeometry implementations don't need to be declared as pub.
 Indeed, ShapeGeometry trait, which is public, is used to print the result in the main function.
 The compiler will find the appropriate implementation for the ShapeGeometry public trait, regardless of the implementation visibility.

 Impl Aliases